eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Getting <http://www.omg.org/gettingstarted/omg_idl.htm>`__\ Startedpage
 and the `DDS specification <http://www.omg.org/spec/DDS/>`__.

-In the future, we will provide the following:
+What's new and planned for Documents and Guides
+'''''''''''''''''''''''''''''''''''''''''''''''
  1. Tutorial document

- 2. Deployment Guide, for now, you can refer to https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/docs/manual/options.md
+ 2. Deployment Guide, for the current version you can refer to https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/docs/manual/options.md

-You can find the API reference in the sidebar.
+The API reference can be found in the sidebar.

 Uninstalling Cyclone DDS
 ~~~~~~~~~~~~~~~~~~~~~~~~